 In fact, person A has a 51% chance of winning, while person B has a %49 chance.
 What does it mean?
 It means that at each turn if we flip a coin, Person A will win 51 times out of 100, while Person B will win 49 times out of 100.

 This is not a sure thing in the short term.
 For instance, we make them bet 100 times.
 It may happen that person B will do slightly better compared to person A. Why does it happen?
 This is due to the law of small numbers.
 In short, probability tells us how the world works in the long run.

 In this scenario, we may be tricked to think that person B has a better strategy compared to person A. Yet, person B is doing well out of pure luck!

 In short, in the real world, we tend to judge people based on their success.
-Yet their success may be due to pure luck.
+Their success may be due to pure luck.
 Therefore, we fall into the so-called “survivorship bias.”
 To avoid that, we must think like a Montecarlo Simulator and ask, “In other parallel worlds, how many chances of success would that person have?”

 Who Will Survive?

-In short, if we take Mr, Stoico and place him under the Montecarlo test, he will come out intact if not successful in most of the cases.
+In short, if we take Mr, Stoico and place him under the Montecarlo test, he will come out intact if not satisfied in most of the cases.
 While the other two characters will easily blow-up in the long-run.

 Did you like the story?

 - The History of the Web in a Nutshell: From the First Computer to the Deep Web

 - The Interface Theory: Why Humans Are Not Wired for Truth